 Restitution is a form of monetary damages that can be awarded to victims of crimes.
 Crime victims who have been injured by assault, including vehicular assault, may be awarded restitution in court.
 The bereaved family members of victims who have died as the result of a crime may also be awarded restitution.
 Victims of property crimes who lost substantial amounts of money may also be awarded restitution.

 Restitution is part of the sentence that may be handed down in criminal court; it is a payment directly from the assets of the perpetrator.
 Typically, a Victim Impact Statement is provided, along with medical documentation.
-Please let us know if this is something that Mariah would like to seek.
 The victim can attend the sentencing hearing, but is usually not required to do so.
 It is up to the victim and how they feel about doing that.

 Should restitution be awarded, it typically a nominal amount of money, which is paid by the defendant each month.
 The restitution payments are submitted to the court, and the court then forwards to the victim.